In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 And I'm telling you, people are going to look back, and like you say, look back at the economy.

-And they're going to look back at, with an objective look back, at just how stagnant, unproductive, flat, or worse this economy was.
+And they're going to look back at with an objective look back at just how stagnant, unproductive, flat, or worse this economy was.

-And they're then going to read, the American people were gloriously in support of the administration responsible for it, and they're going to scratch their heads, and they're not going to understand it.
+And they're then going to read the American people were gloriously in support of the administration responsible for it, and they're going to scratch their heads and they're not going to understand it.

-That never again would people responsible for what's happening in our country today be elected and given positions of power.
+And hopefully it would be a learning experience that never again would people responsible for what's happening in our country today be elected and given positions of power.

 Sadly, that's the thing that hasn't been learned.

-I finally worked up the courage to get to this.
+Okay, to the Planned Parenthood audio soundbites, I finally worked up the courage to get to this.

-This is the we just have two of these.
+This is the, we just have two of these.

-You're talking about an intact fascinating.
+You're talking about an intact specimen.

 How many of those do you see?